 Related: Best Mountain Bike Saddles

 If you're experiencing numbness in your hands or rear, or feel pain from pressure points, it's very likely that you need to invest in grips or a saddle that's a better fit for your anatomy.
-Speaking of fit, while not a component upgrade per se, getting a professional bike fit is great place to start when trying to get comfortable on your new bike.
+Speaking of fit, while not a component upgrade per se, getting a professional bike fit is a great place to start when trying to get comfortable on your new bike.

 Related: The Best Maxxis MTB Tires

 Many riders prefer tubeless tires, which lack an inner-tube and rely on latex sealant to seal small punctures from rocks and thorns.
-On the plus side, tubeless tires improve flat resistance, improve traction, have less rolling resistance, and less rotational weight.
+On the plus side, tubeless tires improve flat resistance, improve traction, have less rolling resistance, and have less rotational weight.
 On the downside, tubeless tires require more maintenance, since the sealant must be replaced every few months.

 It's also important to match up the amount of tread you need to the type of bike you ride.
 Of you're riding a cross-country bike, you may want tires that prioritize speed over grip.
 If you're on a trail bike, grip might be your priority.
 If you're just getting started in the sport and are working on building important skills, such as cornering and descending, we suggest using tires with plenty of side knobs to inspire confidence.